lettertwo/occurrence.nvim/README.md

 # Usage Examples

-Some examples of real-world workflows using `occurrence.nvim`.
+Some examples of possible workflows using `occurrence.nvim`.

 ### Example: Selective Editing